Trauma, Relationships & Emotional Recovery

 Coercive control doesn’t begin with bruises; it begins with self-doubt.
 This trauma-informed guide helps you recognise the signs, understand why it’s so hard to leave, and begin reclaiming your sense of self.

-Why Loving a Narcissist Feels So Lonely (And How to Reclaim Yourself)
+Why Being With Narcissist Feels So Lonely

 When People You Trust Become Weapons - Understanding Flying Monkeys